mattmc3/zephyr/plugins/directory/README.md

-# Color
+# Directory

-> Make the terminal more colorful
+> Set features related to Zsh directories and dirstack.

 ## Options